qwertyuiop924/chicken-brainfuck/README.md

 ## Usage
 Simple enough.
 Just execute the generated `build/brainfuck` executable.

-## Compile
+## Build from source
-To compile, you'll need the CHICKEN Scheme compiler, then just run `make`.
+To build, you'll need the [CHICKEN Scheme](http://code.call-cc.org/) compiler.
+Just follow the instructions, get the compiler, navigate to the repo and run `make`.

+Done!
+Your interpreter lives in `build/brainfuck`.
+This has only been tested on Linux (openSUSE Leap).

 ## TODO
-There are still many things pending.
-For example, right now it prints the integer value instead of a character value.
+ * `reset` function maybe?
+Just something to type and be able to reset the state